cscribn/README-one-on-one-work/README.md

 ### Skip-Level Agenda

-* Give an update on your manager/lead.
 * Tell me about your most recent career-building activity.
 * Show me what you're working on.
+* Give an update on your manager/lead.
-* What topics to you have?
+* What topics do you have?
 * Anything else/what can I do better for engineering?